Strawberry Icebox Cake

 According to my research, icebox cakes originated in the 1920’s as a way for Nabisco to promote some of their cookie wafer products.
 The original icebox cakes were simply cookies layered with whipped cream and allowed to stand until the cookies softened and became very much like a thin cake layer.

-This old fashioned icebox recipe uses plain graham crackers layered with whipped cream and fresh strawberries.
+This old-fashioned icebox recipe uses plain graham crackers, layered with whipped cream and fresh strawberries.
 Yum.
 This is the easiest recipe I know for a no-bake strawberry dessert.
-Just layer everything in a dish and let it sit for a while.
-Slice and serve!
+Just layer everything in a 9×13 dish and let it sit for a while.
+Then slice and serve!

 WHAT PEOPLE ARE SAYING …